Monte Carlo at Constant Pressure¶

 The system being studied here is the same one that was investigated in the MC-Lennard-Jones.ipynb notebook, namely the cut-and-shifted Lennard-Jones potential with \(r_{\text{cut}}=2.5\) (in reduced units).
 Further details are given in that notebook.
 Moreover, the state point of interest is the same, \(T=2.0\), \(\rho=0.5\), which lies in the supercritical region of the phase diagram.
 This state point was discussed in lectures.

-The next cell needs to be run only if you use google colab.
+The next cells should only be needed if you use Google Colab, so we test the environment for this.
 Commands may work in other environments too but are not tested.
+If you need to try, just replace the following by SETUP = True.

 [ ]:

-! pip install h5py data_tutorials
+! pip install h5py data_tutorials weas_widget ase meson ninja

 ! apt install gfortran libhdf5-dev